Immigration tips

 Importing a motor vehicle to South Africa can be a complicated, lengthy and costly process.
 If you are entering S.A. as a temporary resident, you will have to obtain an Import Permit, pay duty by way of a ‘bond’, based on the ‘blue book’ value of the vehicle.

 We recommend that you either purchase or lease a motor vehicle in South Africa.
-Should you want to import your vehicle, please contact Elliott Mobility and we will assist with more detailed information.
+Should you want to import your vehicle, please contact Elliott and we will assist with more detailed information.
 The Automobile Association of Southern Africa is an excellent source should you need further clarification : www.aasa.co.za

 Records and personal papers